AnderUstarroz/sol-cerberus-website/docs/docs/sc-manager/create-sol-cerberus-app.md

 5. Click Accept and sign the transaction

 {: .important }
-We strongly recommend entering a recovery wallet that is independent of the main wallet.
+We strongly recommend entering a recovery wallet, which must  be different from the main wallet.

 {: .note}
 If you're using SolCerberus as part of another application, the SolCerberus app might be created for you automatically through that application.